+Price per unit is your selling price.
+It could be a retail price if you're selling directly to customers, or a wholesale price if you're selling to wholesalers.
 If you're selling products, forecast the number of units and when they will sell.
 If you're selling a service, your "unit" might be one hour, one day or one job.
+Either way, multiply the number of units by the price per unit to get total sales for each month.
+Add the columns across to get a total for the year.

-Step 2 Insert the price per unit for each product.
+Step 2 Insert the retail prices for each product.

-Price per unit is your selling price.
-It could be a retail price if you're selling directly to customers or a wholesale price if you're selling to wholesalers.
-If you plan to adjust your prices over the course of the year, note this change in the appropriate months.
+Price per unit is your retail price.
+If you plan to adjust prices over the course of the year, reflect this change in the appropriate months.